BATK0VICH/BATK0VICH/README.md

 - 👋 Hi, I’m @BATK0VICH
 - 👀 I’m interested in C, C++ and Python.
-- 🌱 I’m currently learning SDL, Algorithms, x86-32 Assembly.
+- 🌱 I’m currently learning SDL, Clean Code.
 - 💞️ I’m looking to collaborate on intresting projects or Unreal engine project.
 - 📫 How to reach me:
   - +373 78475539(Telegram)